mitmath/julia-mit/README.md

 * Windows binary installation is currently broken (there are a couple of libraries that don't have Windows binaries set up yet); we are hoping to fix this in the next few days.
+* If `Pkg.add("IJulia")` says that the IJulia package doesn't exist, then you probably downloaded Julia 0.1 by mistake.
+Download Julia 0.2, run `Pkg.update()` in Julia, and try again.

 ## Running Julia in the IJulia Notebook